 Ingredients

-This recipe uses fresh blueberries, and as long as you have sourdough discard, you are well on your way to making these blueberry bagels!
+I recommend making this recipe with fresh blueberries, but it can also be done with frozen berries.
+As long as you have sourdough discard, you are well on your way to making these blueberry bagels!

 - Granulated sugar: You will use 1 Tablespoon of sugar in the dough and then 2 Tablespoons of sugar in the water bath when you boil the bagels.
-This helps give a crusty, sweet exterior.
+The boiling step helps give the bagels a crusty, sweet exterior.

-- Instant yeast: Even though we're using sourdough discard, we do still need to use a bit of yeast.
-This recipe uses 1 teaspoon instant yeast.
+- Instant yeast: Even though we're using sourdough discard, we still need to use a leavening agent (in this case, yeast) to ensure the dough rises predictably.

-- Sourdough discard: The sourdough discard should be unfed and at room temperature.
-This recipe is designed for a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
-If your starter uses a different ratio, you will need to make adjustments to the recipe.
+- Sourdough discard: The sourdough discard should be unfed and at room temperature for this recipe.
+This recipe is designed for a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
+If your starter uses a different ratio, you may need to make adjustments to the recipe.

 See full recipe below for detailed directions.

-- Use frozen blueberries - If you're using frozen blueberries, make sure to let them thaw first and pour off any liquid that separates from the berries before adding them to the dough.
-You may find that you need to add a little extra water as you're mixing the dough, as the berries will have lost some of their water content while thawing.
+- Use frozen blueberries - If you're using frozen blueberries, let them thaw before coarsely crushing or puréeing the berries.
+This will help ensure that you're accurately feeling the water content of the dough.
+You may find that you need to add some additional water to the recipe when using frozen berries, as they will have lost some of their water content.

 - Boil with honey - This recipe boils the bagels in water with 2 Tablespoons of granulated sugar, but you can also substitute that sugar with honey or agave nectar.